binaryphile/init.bash/README.md

 diagrams mapping this out, but even if you go by the docs, you aren't going to get [the whole picture].

-I was frustrated by the fact that beginners have to have the difference between bash\_profile and bashrc explained carefully because they are nonintuitive, starting with their names.
+I was frustrated by the fact that beginners need the difference between

+bash\_profile and bashrc explained carefully because they are nonintuitive, starting with their names.
 I was also frustrated that I couldn't properly anticipate what was going to happen when I ssh'ed a remote command or sudo'ed with varying options.
 I just wanted to stop having to think about it.

 I experimented with varying approaches.
-The first was to ensure that, similarly to how bash\_profile needs to source bashrc, that I sourced bash\_profile from bashrc (with loop detection of course).
+The first was to ensure, similarly to how bash\_profile needs to source bashrc, that I sourced bash\_profile from bashrc (with loop detection of course).
 That really doesn't work, because it is both confusing as well as making the environment variables defeat interactive change by the user without some added cleverness.

-I finally realized that the invocation of the files was too limiting to accomplish what I wanted (consistency), and so I simply merged the files together and symlinked to one of them.
+I finally realized that the model of using two files itself was too limiting to accomplish what I wanted (consistency), and so I simply merged the files together and symlinked to one of them.
 It required conditionals to detect the varous bash modes with sections for the appropriate settings, but it worked much better.
 Unfortunately, it wasn't very modular and no one but me could read it.
 It was a mess, even with heavy commentary.

 init is my third revision.
 I'm much happier with it.
 The filenames clearly indicate what you should be concerned with putting in them.
 They